emilytwines/cayman/_posts/2020-09-11-blog-post-lookingGlass.md

 A Digital Translation
 ------
 I am a theatre person.
-I have an MA in reading it and an MFA in making it, so when NYC started shutting theatres down in the middle of final rehearsals for one of my shows, I was more or less freaked -- glad that appropriate measures were being taken to protect the health and safety of NYC residents, of course – but personally and professionally, freaked.
+I have an MA in reading it and an MFA in making it, so when NYC started (understandably) shutting theatres down in the middle of final rehearsals, I was more or less freaked.
 Theatre was my life, my livelihood (well sort of), and my love – what was my community supposed to do without it?

 Or are we without it?